-Oil pastels, chalk/soft pastels, crayons, pencils, pencil crayons.
+- Oil pastels, chalk/soft pastels, crayons, pencils, pencil crayons.

 - Graphite sticks (essentially pencils without the wood encasing, that also come in different hardness/softness options), Conté sticks (compressed charcoal or graphite), art sticks (pencil crayons without the wood encasing),.

 - If you're using anything that has wrappers you may want to peel the labels/wrappers off in advance (so that you won't have to stop to do it mid-drawing).

 - If you choose materials that need to be sharpened (like pencil crayons, or regular pencils), be sure to have a sharpener handy.

 - Scraping is also a form of mark-making ...some suggestions for scraping: popsicle stick, bone folder, chopstick, butter knife, bamboo skewer, coins, fingernails ....anything hard that can be used to scrape into your page once you've built up lots of layers, particularly satisfying with oil pastels.

 - Please also feel free to explore with paint ...really, anything that has you making marks with both hands!

-Whether you want to join the club or just do this practice on your own (or both!), I will add links here to the different playlists that we listen to in each session… AND you can access a BUNCH of 30 min(ish) playlists on my Spotify profile (heyheyshauna).
+Whether you want to join our drawing club or do this practice on your own (or both!), I will add links here to the different playlists that we listen to in each session… AND you can access a BUNCH of 30 min(ish) playlists on my Spotify profile (heyheyshauna).
 Anything with BDC in the title is roughly 30min long.